scandum/crumsort/README.md

 Partitioning
 ------------
 Partitioning is performed in a top-down manner similar to quicksort.
-Crumsort obtains the pseudomedian of 9 for partitions smaller than 2048 elements, and the median of 16 otherwise.
+Crumsort obtains the pseudomedian of 9 for partitions smaller than 2048 elements, and the median of 16 for paritions smaller than 65536.
+For larger partitions crumsort obtains the median of 128, 256, or 512 as an approximation of the cubic root of the partition size.
+While the square root is optimal in theory, the law of diminishing returns appears to apply to increasing the number of pivot candidates.
+Hardware limitations need to be factored in as well.

+For large partitions crumsort will swap 128-512 random elements to the start of the array, sort them with quadsort, and take the center right element.
+Using pseudomedian instead of median selection on large arrays is slower, likely due to cache pollution.

 The median element obtained will be referred to as the pivot.
 Partitions that grow smaller than 24 elements are sorted with quadsort.

 Fulcrum Partition
 -----------------